 SPF Alone Isn’t Enough

-• SPF checks the Return-Path, not the From: header — an attacker can pass SPF while spoofing the visible From: address
+• SPF only checks the behind-the-scenes sender address, not the “From” your customers see — a clever attacker can pass SPF while still faking the visible “From” address

-• No reporting — SPF doesn’t tell you when checks fail
+• No reporting — SPF doesn’t tell you when checks fail, so you’re flying blind

 Check your domain’s email authentication